-After the required embedment backfill thickness has been placed on top of the chambers (12" (300 mm) for HS180 & 6" (150 mm) for HS75), a small light weight tracked dozer (CAT® D4 or smaller) with ground pressure less than 4.5 psi (31 kPa) may be used to finalize the grading of cover stone.
+After the required embedment backfill thickness has been placed on top of the chambers (12" [300 mm] for HS180 and HS290), a small light weight tracked dozer (CAT® D4 or smaller) with ground pressure less than 4.5 psi (31 kPa) may be used to finalize the grading of cover stone.
 Stone must be pushed parallel to the chamber rows at all times.